SS Ragnhild (1941): 1943

 departed from Liverpool on 2 January 1943 bound for New York.
 Ragnhild left the convoy at Halifax, arriving on 23 January.
 She sailed from Halifax on 31 January, joining Convoy ON 160, which departed Liverpool on 11 January and arrived at New York on 4 February.
 Ragnhild joined the convoy at 42°53′N 62°35′W. She then joined Convoy NG 342, which departed New York on 7 February and arrived at Guantánamo Bay, Cuba on 14 February.
 Ragnhild then joined Convoy GAT 44, which departed Guangánamo Bay on 14 February and arrived at Trinidad on 18 February, although Ragnhild actually arrived on 20 February.
 On 5 March, she sailed for Demerara, Guyana, arriving on 7 March.

 Ragnhild departed Demerara on 10 March for Trinidad, arriving on 11 March.
 She then joined Convoy TAG 48, which departed Trinidad on 15 March and arrived at Guantánamo Bay on 20 March, from where she joined Convoy GN 48, departed Guantámo Bay on 20 March and arrived at New York on 28 March.
 On 29 March, she sailed from New York for Boston, arriving the next day.
 On 4 April, Ragnhild sailed from Boston for Halifax, arriving on 6 April. she then joined Convoy SC 126, which departed Halifax on 8 April and arrived at Liverpool on 23 April.
 Ragnhild was carrying a cargo of bauxite.
-She put into Belfast Lough on 23 April and sailed the same day for Larne, Co.
-Antrim, arriving the same day.
+She put into Belfast Lough on 23 April and sailed the same day for Larne, County Antrim, arriving the same day.

 On 1 February, Ragnhild departed Larne and arrived at Liverpool on 2 February, from where she joined Convoy ONS 7, which departed Liverpool on 7 May and arrived at Halifax on 25 May.
 On 4 June, she departed Halifax for Campbellton, New Brunswick, arriving on 7 June.
 On 20 June, Ragnhild departed Campbellton for Mulgrave, Nova Scotia and then Sydney, from where she joined Convoy SH 88A, which departed Sydney on 24 June and arrived at Halifax on 25 June.
 Ragnhild then joined Convoy SC 135, which departed Halifax on 27 June and arrived at Liverpool on 11 July.
 She was carrying a cargo of lumber.
 She put into Loch Ewe on 10 July, sailing the next day for the Methil Roads, where she arrived on 13 July.
 She then joined Convoy FS 1166, which departed the same day for Southend-on-Sea, arriving on 15 July.
 Ragnhild arrived at Gravesend the same day.